Runaway and Homeless Youth, Mental Health, and Trauma-Informed Care

 An Appropriate Response: Trauma-Informed Care

 In response to this, FYSB supports — and many RHY-serving grantees practice — trauma-informed care (TIC).
 TIC is more than just a single practice or approach.
-TIC serves as a treatment model for entire organizations and many service providers.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), various TIC models exist but all should include these key elements: (1) realizing the widespread impact of trauma and understanding potential paths to recovery; (2) recognizing the signs and symptoms of trauma in families, staff, and others involved with the system; (3) responding by fully integrating knowledge about trauma into practices, procedures, and practices; and (4) seeking to actively resist re-traumatization.
+TIC serves as a treatment approach for entire organizations and many service providers.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) defines TIC as “a strengths-based service delivery approach that is grounded in an understanding of and responsiveness to the impact of trauma, that emphasizes physical, psychological, and emotional safety for both providers and survivors, and that creates opportunities for survivors to rebuild a sense of control and empowerment.”
 SAMHSA also lists six core principles of TIC, which are designed to support staff as well as the people they serve:

 - Trustworthiness and transparency

 - Peer support and mutual self-help

 For RHY services, TIC means recognizing and addressing young people’s trauma at every phase of their interaction with a program.
 There are models for trauma-informed intake processes and therapeutic approaches at RHY programs, and SAMHSA offers a thorough list of TIC resources for serving other youth populations as well.
 The Administration on Children and Families lists a large number of toolkits and briefs on using TIC in youth settings, arranged by theme.
 The National Child Traumatic Stress Network has many resources for using TIC in family therapeutic settings.